karthik-d/LocateMyBus/README.md

 - IoT and ML to assuage the uncertainty associated with city bus commute.
 - Allows commuters to track live running status and avail tentative schedule of buses.
 - Live running status for buses in transit; Estimated schedule for planned future transits.
-- Minimal IoT setup architecture with a central ML-driven web-backend.
+- IoT architecture with a central ML-driven web-backend.

 ## Quick Links